What Is the Stops & Iceberg On-Chart Indicator?

 Note: With aggregation enabled, the SI On-Chart add-on is still operational, but it cannot get the required information from parts of the data which were aggregated, so some detections may be missing.

 Missing MBO data

-Sometimes the MBO data feed may disconnect, for example a bad internet connection or problem with the data provider.
+Sometimes the MBO data feed may disconnect for varying reasons - for example a bad internet connection, or a problem with the data provider.
 In this case, the add-on will warn you with the following notification: